The Safest and Most Dangerous Places in Mercer County, OH: Crime Maps and Statistics

 Is Mercer County, OH Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US county.
-Mercer County ranks in the 84th percentile for safety, meaning it is safer than 84% of counties but less safe than 16%.
-This analysis applies only to Mercer County's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Mercer County's combined rate is lower than the norm.
+Mercer County sits in the 84th percentile, ahead of 84% of counties and behind 16%.
+The grade covers only Mercer County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Mercer County is 20.01 per 1,000 residents in the typical year.
-Mercer County Residents generally consider the south part of the county to be the safest.
-Your chance of being a victim of crime in Mercer County varies by area - ranging from 1 in 38 in the northeast areas to 1 in 75 in the south.
+The overall crime rate in Mercer County is 20.01 per 1,000 residents in a typical year.
+Residents generally consider the south part of the county the safest.
+Your chance of being a victim ranges from 1 in 38 in the northeast areas to 1 in 75 in the south.

-When looking at total crime counts (rather than per capita rates), the central parts of Mercer County, OH see the most incidents - about 164 per year.
-In contrast, the west part of the county has the fewest, with approximately 35 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Mercer County, OH report the most crime, about 164 cases per year.
+The west part reports the fewest, around 35 per year.

 The Cost of Crime™ in Mercer County, OH

-The total projected cost of crime in Mercer County for 2025 is $14,754,214.
-This translates to approximately $332 per resident and $873 per household.
-On average, crime-related costs account for 0.9% of the median household income in Mercer County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Mercer County for 2025 is $14,754,214, about $332 per resident and $873 per household.
+That equals 0.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.7%